-Will there be online COVID-19 training for UH employees available ahead of the fall semester?
+Is there online COVID-19 training for UH employees?

 This video is not intended to replace job or task-specific training in relation to COVID-19, that is more appropriately addressed at the unit level.
 Updated information will be provided as the pandemic evolves.

 Also, please take the time to review information including interim COVID-19 guidelines.
 The guidelines are interim only and are subject to revision, until consultation is completed with stakeholders.